 2022 officially marked the 70th anniversary of the founding of McAfee & Taft.
 Throughout the milestone year, weekly “Flashback Friday” featurettes highlighted stories about our firm’s illustrious and interesting history.

-Attorney Kenneth McAfee registers the nation’s first drilling fund for Blackwood & Nichols, a predecessor company to Devon Energy Corporation, with the Securities and Exchange Commission.
+Attorney Kenneth McAfee registers the nation’s first drilling fund for Blackwood & Nichols Company with the Securities and Exchange Commission.

 The law firm of McAfee & Taft is officially founded.
 The firm’s offices are located at 1316 Liberty Bank Building.

 [Photograph taken in October 1951 of the Ramsey Tower in Downtown Oklahoma City, also known as the Liberty National Bank Building, the first home of the McAfee & Taft law offices.
 Credit: Meyers Photo Shop; Courtesy of the Oklahoma Historical Society]

 Firm renamed McAfee, Taft & Cates.

 Offices relocated to 2020 First National Building.

 Firm renamed McAfee, Taft, Cates & Kuntz.

 Firm renamed McAfee, Taft, Cates, Kuntz & Mark.